 |10 APPLICATION OF KNOWLEDGE & SKILLS Be able to plan and execute a substantial research-based project, capstone experience and/or piece of scholarship.|

-Students will study the following units as part of the Master of Construction Management.
+Regardless of the stream, Students will study 12 core units (as shown below) as part of the award of Master of Construction Management.

-Please refer to the 'More Details' tab of the course handbook for study planners for the course (full time and part time)
+Please refer to the 'More Details' tab of the course handbook for study planners of the course (full time and part time).

 |Students must complete the following compulsory units:|